 Manager, Learning Technologies

 IT Planning and Governance is charged with ensuring that our organization's IT initiatives and projects align with and serve as an extension to University strategies and objectives.
-Units include, Enterprise Architecture, IT Portfolio Management and Project Management Office and IT Procurement Centre.
+Teams include Enterprise Architecture, IT Portfolio Management and Project Management Office, IT Procurement Centre; and Finance and Administration.

 Director, Planning and Governance